nineteendo/tmlx/Docs/_docs/statements/if-while-else.md

 ---
-title: If Else
 layout: default
 parent: Statements
+title: If While Else
 ---

-# If, Else and Actions
+# If, While, Else and Actions
 {: .no_toc }

 Conditional statements are used to perform different actions for white and black pixels.